The Galois action on geometric lattices and the mod-$\ell$ I/OM: Introduction

 The surjectivity of $\rho_{k_0,\Vc}$ is much less understood, even in the case $k_0 = \Q$.
 For instance, if one takes $\Vc = \{\mathcal{M}_{0,n}\}_n$ with the ``connecting morphisms'' (or certain smaller subcategories) then $\Out(\bar\pi_1|_\Vc)$ is the intensively studied \emph{Grothendieck-Teichm\"uller group}.
 The surjectivity of $\rho_{\Q,\Vc}$ in this case (and for other subcategories of the Teichm\"uller modular tower) is still a \emph{major open question} in modern Galois theory.

-In any case, {\sc Ihara} asked in the 1980's whether $\rho_{\Q,\Vc}$ is an isomorphism in the case where $\Vc = \Var_\Q$, and it was {\sc Oda-Matsumoto} in the 90's who finally conjectured that the answer to this question should be ``yes.''
-In 1999, {\sc Pop} proved in an unpublished manuscript that $\rho_{k_0,\Vc}$ is an isomorphism for more general fields $k_0$ in the case where $\Vc = \Var_{k_0}$. {\sc Pop's} proof was finally released in \cite{Pop:2014}, along with a stronger \emph{pro-$\ell$ abelian-by-central} variant which we now summarize.
+In any case, the original question of {\sc Ihara}, and the subsequent conjecture of {\sc Oda-Matsumoto} \cite{Matsumoto:1997}, predict that $\rho_{\Q,\Vc}$ is an isomorphism in the case where $\Vc = \Var_\Q$.
+In 1999, {\sc Pop} proved in an unpublished manuscript that $\rho_{k_0,\Vc}$ is an isomorphism for more general fields $k_0$ in the case where $\Vc = \Var_{k_0}$. {\sc Pop's} proof was eventually released in \cite{Pop:2014}, along with a stronger \emph{pro-$\ell$ abelian-by-central} variant which we now summarize.